 Before we dive into our list, let’s explore why investing in tech tools for your small business makes sense.
 Firstly, technology can save you time, allowing you to focus on the things that matter.
 Instead of laboring over manual, administrative tasks such as data entry and invoicing, you’re freed up to invest that time in talking to your clients and prospects, improving your products and services, and other strategic endeavors to grow your business.

-From these examples, it’s clear that the thoughtful selection and use of tech tools for your small enterprise make business sense.
+From these examples above, it’s clear that the thoughtful selection and use of tech tools for your small enterprise make business sense.

-Now, it’s time to suggest solutions for you to consider in each tech tool category.
+Now, it’s time to suggest solutions for each tech tool category.
 We’ll also touch on their advantages and potential drawbacks or limitations.

 The Top 10 Tech Tools for Small Businesses